-Scumbling refers to a painting technique which involves applying a thin layer of paint with a dry brush and a loose hand over an existing layer.
+Scumbling in art refers to a painting technique that involves applying a thin layer of paint with a dry brush and a loose hand over an existing layer.
 The idea is to allow parts of the already existing paint below to remain exposed.

 In most cases, scumbling is used over dried paint, but you can also use it over wet paint.
 You just need to be careful with the colors blending together if you are scumbling over wet paint.

 It is most commonly thought of as an oil painting technique, but it can also be used with acrylic or watercolor paints.

 Here are some of the common uses of scumbling:

 - To create a sense of atmosphere and depth (like in the painting by J.M.W.
 Turner below).

 - To break up a background area to make it less monotonous.